 Student housing is becoming a global asset.
 Cross-border capital pouring into student property markets worldwide has gone up to 40% over the last three years (Knight Frank, 2019).
-However, even with the increase in globally active capital, both institutions of higher education (IHE) and the private sector are still unable to supply enough accommodations to meet student demand.
+But even with the increase in globally active capital, the private sector and institutions of higher education (IHE) are still unable to supply enough accommodations to meet student demand.

 Aside from the supply shortage, developers and investors need to consider other issues like affordability and changing student preferences when constructing or renovating on-campus accommodations and student competitive housing.
 With these points in mind, this article aims to present emerging trends in student housing based on market demand and student preferences.
 We will also touch on key issues affecting the student housing market both pre- and post-COVID-19.

 Demographics and the growing middle class are driving the demand for higher education, and consequently, the demand for student housing.
 Many campuses were not prepared when enrollment growths had resulted in huge demand for college student housing (McClure et al., 2017).
 By 2040, the number of students in higher education is projected to reach 594 million (Calderon, 2018).
 The largest share and highest volume of enrollments will be in East Asia and the Pacific.

 Meanwhile, the middle class has become the largest socio-economic group in the world today (about 4 billion) and is projected to have a total population of 5.3 billion by 2030, which will represent some two-thirds of the world’s population (Kharas and Hamel, 2018).
 Since the middle class tends to invest more of their income in education (Kharas, 2017), we can assume the continuous expansion of higher education facilities, including the requirement for accommodations.